canonical/kafka-operator/docs/explanation/e-hardening.md

 * [how to integrate the Charmed Apache Kafka deployment with COS](/t/charmed-kafka-how-to-enable-monitoring/10283)
 * [how to customise the alerting rules and dashboards](/t/charmed-kafka-documentation-how-to-integrate-custom-alerting-rules-and-dashboards/13431)

-External user access to Kafka is logged to the `kafka-authorizer.log` that is pushes to [Loki endpoint](https://charmhub.io/loki-k8s) and exposed via [Grafana](https://charmhub.io/grafana), both components being part of the COS stack.
+External user access to Apache Kafka is logged to the `kafka-authorizer.log` that is pushes to [Loki endpoint](https://charmhub.io/loki-k8s) and exposed via [Grafana](https://charmhub.io/grafana), both components being part of the COS stack.
 Access denials are logged at INFO level, whereas allowed accesses are logged at DEBUG level.
 Depending on the auditing needs, customize the logging level either for all logs via the [`log_level`](https://charmhub.io/kafka/configurations?channel=3/stable#log_level) config option or only tune the logging level of the `authorizerAppender` in the `log4j.properties` file.
 Refer to the Reference documentation, for more information about